 Improve the Dissemination & Adoption of Climate Change Agriculture Forestry Production Technologies

-PAPP has developed a new PAFPNet discussion platform to promote regular technical exchange through an e-discussion platform on agricultural/forestry issues in the region and also internationally.
+PAPP developed a PAFPNet discussion platform to promote regular technical exchange through an e-discussion platform on agricultural/forestry issues in the region and also internationally.
+On-going use of this will depend on resources for a moderator/ discussion leader.
 A new video promoting PAFPnet was also developed and used in various events to promote the facility and membership.
-An early PAFPNet portal was originally established in 2006 with CTA although its uptake while initially strong had faltered over the years.
-Since rebuilding and promoting

-With this foundation in place, PAPP has been facilitating monthly discussions on topics of regional significance and, where possible, adopting discussions into activities or for elevating awareness.
+PAPP has facilitated monthly discussions on topics of regional significance and, where possible, adopting discussions into activities.

 - November 2014 – Pesticide Management and Crop Protection- utilised at University of South Pacific, Fiji Public Seminar to raise public awareness of crop research and protection methods for key staple crop; taro and tomatoes, cabbages.
 This outreach event was attended by students from USP, Fiji National University (FNU) and a number of local high schools, as well as professional staff of the university, many of whom have subsequently joined the PAFP Network.

 - March 2015 - Livestock feed issues – directly linked to Fiji livestock consultation workshop to formulate new livestock strategy.

 - May 2015 – Models for linking framers to hotel markets – discussed at national agritourism